This scholarship supports postgraduate research students studying Japanese Studies to undertake travel as part of their studies.

 b.
 Recipients may be required to produce these receipts if requested by the faculty of Arts and Social Sciences.

-I. on resignation or withdrawal of the student from their Master by Research or PhD,
+I. on resignation or withdrawal of the student from their research degree,

 II. upon submission of the thesis or at the end of the award,

 III. if the student ceases to be a full-time student and prior approval from the Head of School, School of Languages and Cultures has not been obtained to hold the Scholarship on a part-time basis,

 IV. upon the recipient having completed the maximum candidature for their degree as per the University of Sydney (Higher Degree by Research) Rule 2011 Policy,

 V. if the recipient does not undertake relevant travel to Japan as part of their PhD,

 VI. if the student does not resume study at the end of a period of approved leave, or